eiguren/intw/tutorials/siesta-intw/Tutorial.md

    After this steps, we already have computed all the information about the electronic and phonon structures that we will need to calculate the electron-phonon matrix elements.

 2. Then, the second step is to run `siesta2intw.x` to store all the data in a format that intw can read.
 However, in this case, together with the electronic structure, we also need the phonon structure.
-Therefore, let's check the flags that we have to add in `s2intw.in`:
+Therefore, let's check the flags that we have to add in `siesta2intw.in`:

    ```
-   $ cat s2intw.in
+   $ cat siesta2intw.in
    &inputpp
      outdir="./"
      prefix="cu"
+     fdf_file="copper.fdf"
      nk1=4, nk2=4, nk3=4
      nbnd_final=10
      cutoff=80.0